What is winter sports travel insurance?

-Given the number of people who book ski holidays every year – ski travel insurance is very common.
+Given the number of people who book ski holidays every year, winter sports travel insurance is very common - and for good reason.

-Again, as mentioned above, you should never assume that a standard travel insurance policy will cover you for your ski holiday.
-The same applies for your European Health Insurance card (EHIC), which can cover certain medical costs within the jurisdiction of Europe but it is not a suitable substitute for ski cover.
+Some might - but you should never assume that a standard travel insurance policy will cover you for your ski holiday.
+The same applies for your European Health Insurance card (EHIC), which can cover certain medical costs within the jurisdiction of Europe but it is not a suitable substitute for winter sports cover.

 It is also recommended that the cancellation cover included in your policy is equal to or even greater than the cost of your holiday overall – and considers any pre-booked equipment or ski lessons.

-Not all insurers provide off-piste ski insurance – so it’s important to read the small print on your prospective policy before actually purchasing, especially if it’s a standard ski-insurance or general winter sports travel insurance policy.
+Not all insurers provide off-piste ski insurance – so it’s important to check the wording on a prospective policy before actually purchasing, especially if it’s a standard ski-insurance or general winter sports travel insurance policy.

 Off-piste skiing is generally considered to be more of a potential risk on your health than skiing on normal routes.
 Like you need to be a more advanced skier to attempt off-piste runs, you need a more advanced insurance policy as a result.

 Off-piste insurance may cover helicopter costs if you need to be airlifted or rescued from a remote area.
 In Europe, these costs can be huge – so having the right kind of travel insurance tailored towards potential situations like this is of the utmost importance.